 In some cases, an individual may be unable to perform even unskilled work.
 These disability applicants will likely receive benefits from the SSA.
 This is called a “medical-vocational allowance.”
 However, in most cases, disability applicants qualify under the SSA’s Affective Disorders listing.

 How to Get Disability for Depression?

-So don’t delay.
-If you are wondering how to get disability for depression, you are not alone.
+Don’t delay.
+If you are wondering about how to get disability for depression, you are not alone.
 Depression can be a highly debilitating mental disorder.
 It can affect not only the life of the sufferer, but the lives of those the individuals knows and loves.

 Overall, depression can affect families and friends.
 It can affect livelihoods and futures.
 Without the help of treatment, many people with depression are truly disabled.
 This lasting and severe disabling condition is no joking matter.
 It is real and it is serious.

 Depression affects all aspects of one’s life.
 It can significantly impair work capacity, while also impacting social and emotional functioning.
 A person with severe depression will be unable to lead a normal, healthy life without help.